Partial differential equations

 The PDE group at department of mathematics has a strong connection to the "Centre of Mathematics for Applications".
 The research concerns linear and non-linear partial differential equations, often in relation to models in very different disciplines like oil extraction, finance or astrophysics.
 See the research plan for more details.
 The group is also currently interested in mathematical biology.

-At this time the group has 4 fulltime employees and varying number of PhD students, Post Docs and guest researchers.
+The group currently has five fulltime employees and varying number of PhD students, Post Docs and guest researchers.
 The PDE group has extensive international contacts.

 The group is responsible in particular for the following courses:

-MAT-INF4300 "Partial differential equations and Sobolev spaces I", a second course in PDEs which also contains an introduction to Sobolev spaces and their role in the modern theory of PDEs.
+MAT4305 "Partial differential equations and Sobolev spaces I", a third course in PDEs which also contains an introduction to Sobolev spaces and their role in the modern theory of PDEs.

-The group is involved in the following master programs:
+The group is involved in the master program "Mathematics", programme option "Mathematics for Applications", specialization Partial Differential Equations.